 PCI Compliance or the Payment Card Industry Data Security Standard is an information security standard for organizations that handle branded credit cards.
 The PCI Standard is mandated by the card brands but administered by the Payment Card Industry Security Standards Council.

 No matter the size of your business, you must comply with PCI standards.
 They are put in place to ensure all companies maintain a secure environment to take credit card transactions reducing the risk of fraud.
 Here at Stax, we ensure that you are PCI compliant within 30 days of signing up with us (at no cost to you).
 We believe that it is our job to ensure your business is as secure as possible.

-Customer support and service varies from business to business.
+Customer support and service vary from business to business.
 Some businesses are only available via phone or email only.
 This is a common issue for business owners trying to obtain quick customer support for a payment processing issue.
-Not being able to collect payments for a few hours or a day could be crippling to a business who is counting on that revenue generation.
+Not being able to collect payments for a few hours or a day could be crippling to a business that is counting on that revenue generation.

 At Stax, we put businesses first and focus on delivering the best possible customer experience to every business.
 When you reach out to us by phone or email for all inquiries and technical support, we have a real, in-house team of experts ready to work with you to find the right solution.
 We also provide additional resources and tools that help businesses to address any unique challenges and questions they may come across.

 The time it takes for a business that accepts a credit card payment until the funds are deposited into the businesses’ bank account can vary depending on the type of merchant account the business owner uses.
 Payment can take anywhere from 24 hours or up to three days to process and reflect in a business’s bank account.
 The reason for this time is because the transaction process goes through a number of steps to get from one bank account to another.

 What is the Difference Between a Gateway and a Processor?